leospeidel/Colate/README.md

 #### 1. Precompute Colate input files for target and reference:

 **bcfs**:
+- bcfs contain samples of interest (Please use e.g., bcftools view -S or -s to subset bcf files).
+- chr.txt: Chromosome names, one per line (can be any strings)
 - If chromosome names are "1", "2", etc, then input files are *\_chr1.bcf, *\_chr2.bcf etc.
 - If --chr is not specified, full file names are required (e.g., --target example.bcf), however these should only contain a single chromosome.
-- chr.txt: Chromosome names, one per line (can be any strings)

 ```` bash
 mut="example_fixed"